Rokasl/CS408_project/report/source/12_chapter_5.md

 ```

 **printer** - takes the mode of finished execution, parses it to make it readable and displays it on
-the screen.
+the browser's console.

 ## Built-in functions

-Current built-in functions are "plus" and "minus", in order to make integer manipulation possible.
+Current built-in functions include "plus" and "minus", in order to make integer manipulation possible.
 They are defined before the top-level function compilation begins in function *operatorCompile*
 and then just initialized together with them, like this: